Buchtel College of Arts and Sciences

 - Completion of requirements in a major field of study in the college.
 A major consists of a specified number of credits in addition to the required General Education and, in the case of most Bachelor of Arts and Bachelor of Science degrees, foreign language courses/proficiency.
 The exact requirements for each major are found in the respective curriculum guide

-- All degrees require a minimum of 40 credits - exclusive of workshops and General Education courses consisting of either:
+- All degrees require a minimum of 40 credits consisting of:

-- Courses outside the major as specified and approved by the student’s major advisor and the department chair (permission should be obtained prior to enrollment), except workshops
+- Courses outside the major department as specified and approved by the student’s major advisor and the department chair or school director (permission should be obtained prior to enrollment), except workshops

 - Demonstration of ability to use English and, in the case of most Bachelor of Arts and Bachelor of Science degrees, another language: